Onetuoes/ai-map-design/README.md

 2. Next, click the `Choose File` button to select your map design material (it must be an image).
-For this example, I have chosen Van Gogh’s "Starry Night".
+For this example, I have chosen Van Gogh's "Starry Night".

 ![image upload](https://github.com/Onetuoes/ai-map-design/blob/main/images/image%20upload.png)